 A cranks but does not start condition, on your 3.0L V6 Honda Accord or Odyssey, can have you pulling your hair out since one component out of a bunch can fail and be the cause of the problem, for example you could have a:

 - Bad fuel pump.

 The list goes on, but you get the idea.
 In this tutorial, I'll go into the basics you need to know to successfully diagnose a cranks but does not start condition.

 Contents of this tutorial:

 You can find this tutorial in Spanish here: Cómo Probar Un Arranca Pero No Prende (3.0L Honda Accord y Odyssey) (at: autotecnico-online.com).

 Difference Between A No Start And A No Crank Condition

-Before we jump right into the basics of what causes a no start condition, I want to clarify the difference between a No Crank and a No Start Condition since they're not the same thing and knowing the difference will speed up your diagnostic.
+Before we jump right into the basics of what causes a no start condition, I want to clarify the difference between a no crank and a no start since they're not the same thing and knowing the difference will speed up your diagnostic.

 Here's a brief description that'll help you make sense of this tutorial (and will help you find even more info online):

-Does Not Crank Condition: This is condition is also known as a No Crank and it means that the engine is not cranking when you turn the key to crank the engine.
+Does Not Crank Condition: This condition is also known as a no crank and it means that the engine is not cranking when you turn the key to crank the engine.
 In other words, the engine doesn't turn over at all.
 This is usually due to a bad starter motor, bad ignition switch, bad neutral safety switch, or the engine is locked up.